Making movies and rendering photorealistic images

 .

-Create a movie showing the diffusion of several Na+ ions
+Create a movie showing the diffusion of several Na+ ions.

-Try adding rotation and scaling in the for loop:
+- Try adding rotation and scaling:

-rotate x by 0.5
+rotate x by 0.5 scale by 0.995

 Encoding movies with ffmpeg